 Finally, you’ll need to set the date on which your policy takes effect.
 Generally, this should be the same day you take possession of the property if you’re buying a new home.
 If you’re switching insurance providers, it should coincide with the end date of the previous policy, without any lapse in coverage.

-As you gather the information and quotes you need to make your choice, you’ll be rewarded with a policy that suits your needs, is priced just right, and gives you peace of mind.
+As you gather the information and quotes you need to make your choice, you’ll be rewarded with a policy that suits your needs, is priced just right, and can give you peace of mind.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.